 It is generally an online exam and you will get results immediately.
 You need to book a slot ahead of time in one of the Accredited Exam Centers (AEC).

-If you are interested about how I went about preparing and writing the ITIL V3 Foundation exam, read the post here.
+If you are interested in how I went about preparing and writing the ITIL V3 Foundation exam, read the post here.

 Below is an image from one of the classroom sessions that I undertook sometime back.